crapp/qaccordion/README.md

 qAccordion provides an accordion widget for Qt 5.
 The widget is heavily inspired by the [jQuery UI accordion control](https://jqueryui.com/accordion/).

+__Please note this library is still in an early development stage.__

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents** *generated with [DocToc](https://github.com/thlorenz/doctoc)*